Jahangir: Religious view

-According to Richard M Eaton, Emperor Jahangir issued many edicts admonishing his nobles not to convert religion of anybody by force, but the issuance of such orders also suggests that such conversions must have occurred during his rule in some measure.
+According to Richard M Eaton, Emperor Jahangir issued many edicts admonishing his nobles not to convert the religion of anybody by force, but the issuance of such orders also suggests that such conversions must have occurred during his rule in some measure.
 He continued the Mughals tradition of being scrupulously secular in outlook.
-Stability, loyalty, and revenue was the main focus, not the religious change among their subjects.
+Stability, loyalty, and revenue were the main focus, not the religious change among their subjects.